sheeralm/DataVisualizationProject1/README.md

 ## Out of this World ##

-Visualized information on exoplanets utilizing the d3 library
+Visualized information on exoplanets utilizing the d3 library.

-No additional prep should be necessary beyond the live server extension!
+No additional prep should be necessary beyond the live server extension.